ManojBaasha/rigol_communication/README.md

 This software will automatically install the required driver for your device

-2. Run check_for_connection.py to make sure it is detecting the device
+2. Run check_for_connection.py to make sure it is detecting the device might have to install some additional packages with pyvisa.
+Instructions will be given in the error message provided when you run the code

-3. Run main.py which is a basic example to adjust calibrate the scale of the oscilloscope
+4. Run main.py which is a basic example to adjust calibrate the scale of the oscilloscope

 gg if all if it works